 Script Conflicts

 The Ours Privacy CMP works by manipulating the DOM (the collection of elements that make up a webpage) to detect, block, and control script execution based on user consent.
-Scripts, frameworks, and addons that employ similar techniques can conflict with the CMP's ability to properly manage consent-based script loading.
+When other scripts—such as lazy loading libraries or tools like Cloudflare Rocket Loader—also manipulate the DOM or script execution, we cannot guarantee that the CMP will be able to manage and block scripts correctly.

 Any script that manipulates the DOM or alters script execution timing can potentially interfere with the CMP.
 This includes optimization tools, caching plugins, and other third-party scripts that modify how or when scripts load and execute.